 Make sure that your mail arrives in a cool location, or that someone is there to meet them on arrival.
 (Eggs can cook in the sun, and we only refund if our reserve eggs don't hatch)

 Caterpillars will need plenty of leaves to munch on after hatching.
 There is a long list of possible hardwoods leaves that they may accept.
-(See list at the bottom of the directions), and make sure to have several options available and see which leaves they choose.
-Here, we raise them on Willow, Maple, Birch, Alder, and Chokecherry.
+(See list at the bottom), and make sure to have several options available and see which leaves they choose.
+Here, we raise them on Willow, but they accept many hardwoods.

 Possible hostplants to try:

-Maple Alder Birch Apple Bittercherry Wild cherry Chokecherry Oak Willow
+Willow Alder Birch Apple Bittercherry Wild cherry Chokecherry Oak Maple (will accept, but cocoons tend to come out small)